 Why continue to run this blog?
-It has connected us with new friends but it has also garnered plenty of rebuke and opprobrium from platforms and magazine around the community.
+It has connected us with new friends but it has also garnered plenty of rebuke and opprobrium from platforms and magazines around the community.
 Our purpose in starting this blog was twofold.
 Firstly to provide a place to engage politely on the questions of creation and secondly to demonstrate an acceptance of basic science doesn’t mean an end of faith.
 Aggression and a dogmatic refusal of reality doesn’t honour God’s word, it damages his children – especially the young.
 Continue reading

 This sermon with its assertive title was given in 1922 – three years before the Scopes trial – as relevant now as ever.
 It speaks to the dangers of intolerance and closing the mind to reality.
 The sermon was republished by John D. Rockefeller at his own expense and distributed in the thousands, under the more cautious title, “The New Knowledge and the Christian Faith.”
 The preacher’s points about intolerance and fundamentalism (as opposed to conservatism) are worth considering, even though we disagree with many parts of his position.
 The whole sermon is reproduced in the interests of transparency rather than his work to fit our preferences.
 Continue reading